1914 Atlantic hurricane season: Other system

-In addition to the September tropical storm, a possible depression that remained below tropical storm intensity developed in late October.
+In addition to the September tropical storm, a possible depression developed in late October.
 On October 24, a broad area of low pressure was present over the western Gulf of Mexico and Caribbean Sea.
 A possible center of low pressure, attached to a cold front extending southward, had formed within the larger system and moved toward the east.
 Another center of low pressure formed in the northwestern Caribbean on October 25 and is considered a tropical depression in contemporary research.
 The depression had weak winds due to the light pressure gradient in the region and, at its peak, it had a minimum central pressure of 1004 mbar.
 On October 26, the cold front associated with the extratropical cyclone to the north absorbed the tropical system.
 The next day, the extratropical system deteriorated into an open trough.
 Although the tropical low was reviewed for inclusion into the hurricane database as a tropical storm in 2005, it was deemed too weak.